-66. In practice, the majority of European companies apply the 1S1V principle, but there are wide variations among countries; in Belgium, Germany, and the UK almost all companies adhere to 1S1V while in the Netherlands, Sweden, and France only 14 percent, 25 percent, and 31 percent respectively do so (Deminor Rating, 2005).
+In practice, the majority of European companies apply the 1S1V principle, but there are wide variations among countries.
+While in Belgium, Germany, and the U.K. almost all companies adhere to 1S1V, in the Netherlands, Sweden, and France only 14 percent, 25 percent, and 31 percent of companies do so, respectively (Deminor Rating, 2005).4